Dog Won't Sleep at Night? Here's What You Need to Do NOW

 Dogs that have trouble sleeping could be in pain.
 A health issue could be distracting your dog from a good night's sleep, but it also might be physically painful for it to lie down.
 Gastrointestinal troubles don't always show themselves as easily as joint pain, so keep an eye out for health problems.

+Regular trips to the vet are one of the best ways to spot any issues in your dog.
+Stiff legs are an easy-to-spot symptom of pain, but other issues might be harder to detect.
 Signs that require further attention include whining, panting, self-harm (by licking or biting), and pacing at night.
 Medicine, surgery, or massaging the dog before bed can help, though the treatment your pet needs depends on the kind of problem they're experiencing.

 Stress or Anxiety is Preventing Sleep

 Dogs can get anxious about the same things humans do.
 Strange sounds, unfamiliar people, and new settings can all cause stress in our furry friends.
 Your dog could also be going through a period of depression, causing them to feel anxious every time it tries to go to bed.
+Some other common causes of stress and anxiety in dogs include:

 • Separation